jacobherrington/rails/guides/source/active_record_encryption.md

 ## Key Management

 Key providers implement key management strategies.
-You can configure key providers globally or on a per attribute basis.
+You can configure key providers globally, or on a per attribute basis.

 ### Built-in Key Providers